What does the Conservancy do?

 For details on specific project mitigation, please see the Conservancy’s project mitigation page.

 The incidental take permits issued by the U.S. Fish & Wildlife Service and California Department of Fish and Wildlife do not authorize or cover incidental take resulting from public use, access, or recreation on the Conservancy’s mitigation preserves.
 The permits in essence designate mitigation land solely as refuges and sanctuaries for “Covered Species” displaced by urban development and activity.

 What are the species covered under the HCPs?

 The Conservancy is charged with providing and managing habitat for 22 “Covered Species” as noted in the NBHCP and MAPHCP.
 These Covered Species are cataloged in a publication produced by the Conservancy, free and readily available on the NBHCP Species page of the Conservancy’s web site.

 What are the various land uses under the NBHCP?

 The HCPs provide for a general division of habitat types within the Conservancy’s system of reserves as follows: 25% managed marsh; 50% rice production; and, 25% upland habitat.

 When is your next Board meeting?

-With minor exception, the Conservancy’s Board of Directors meets on the first Wednesday of each month.
+With minor exception, the Conservancy’s Board of Directors meets on the first Wednesday of every other month, beginning in February of each year.
 Please check the Conservancy’s Board Meeting page for meeting notices and agendas.